-- Waste management training as part of all site inductions. - Principal contractor, demolition and other contractors will have to demonstrate their waste management strategy and procedures as part of the site project plans along with statutory requirements for the transporting of waste - Waste Carriers Licences and have a 'waste management strategy'., - Commitment to 'waste reduction' - Reduce , Reuse, Recycle, Responsible Disposal
+- Waste management training as part of all site inductions. - Principal contractor, demolition and other contractors will have to demonstrate their waste management strategy and procedures as part of the site project plans along with statutory requirements for the transporting of waste - Waste Carriers Licences and have a 'waste management strategy'.. - Commitment to 'waste reduction' - Reduce , Reuse, Recycle, Responsible Disposal conveniently accessed.
+There location will be accessed externally on the ground floor adjacent to the entrance.
+This will contribute to -

 For residents an enclosed and ventilated 'bin store' has been designed for an appropriate number of Eurobins for general waste and a number of Eurobins / wheelie bins for recycling.
-Each bin will be stored parallel to each other so that each and every bin can be conveniently accessed.
-The location will be accessed externally on the ground floor adjacent to the entrance.
-This will contribute to -
+Each bin will be stored parallel to each other so that each and every bin can be

-- Ease of access for residents to dispose of waste. - Ease of waste recycling by residents. - Bins being stored parallel and labelled up, this will assist residents disposing their waste in the correct bin.
+- Ease of access for residents to dispose of waste. - Ease of waste recycling by residents. - Bins being stored parallel each labelled up, this will assist residents disposing their waste in the correct bin.